 - How will I know how surgery is going?

 Most operations are uneventful.
-When surgery is nearly completed, Penny Porter or Katrina Thoma (nurse practitioners) or Warren Smith (social worker) will update you.
+When surgery is nearly completed, Penny Porter, R.N., C.R.N.P. or Emily Coulter, PA-C or Warren Smith (social worker) will update you.
 Our surgeon will see you after surgery and answer any questions.
-If there would be a significant change in your child’s prognosis, we will notify you immediately.
-We recommend that you wait in the Ronald McDonald family waiting area outside the PICU on the 7th floor south addition.
+If there would be a significant change in your child's prognosis, we will notify you immediately.
+We recommend that you wait in the family waiting area outside the PICU on the 4th floor of the Children's Hospital.

 - What will my child look like after surgery?

 Typically there will be some small tubes and wires coming out below the breast bone.
 The area of the incision will be covered with a sterile dressing.
 Very often they are sleeping or very groggy the first time you see them after surgery.
-We will offer you a tour of our PICU area while your child is in surgery, to familiarize you with the layout.
+We will offer you a tour of our Pediatric Cardiac Care Unit area while your child is in surgery, to familiarize you with the layout.

 - Where do I wait during surgery?